eficode-academy/docker-katas/labs/windows-docker/win3-common-commands.md

 -a----       11/29/2017  12:54 PM              0 Windows.txt
 ```

+## Building

-Similarly, let's play with the Dockerfile.
+Similarly, let's play with a Dockerfile like the one below:
 ```
 FROM microsoft/windowsservercore